GemiGuard Mirage Pro — IMEI obfuscation on Mudi V2

 - Opal (GL-SFT1200)

-Mirage Light — DNS encryption and log wiping (plus removal of Wi-Fi client history / Ethernet-MAC randomisation where the device supports it):
+Mirage Light — DNS encryption and log wiping (plus removal of Wi-Fi client history / Ethernet-MAC randomization where the device supports it):

 - Brume 3 (GL-MT5000)